pablodecm/phd_thesis/src/102_chapter_2.md

 ![Cutaway view of the CMS detector, based on a three-dimensional representation, an highlighting the main detecting systems and characteristics.
-Image has been adapted from [@sakuma2014detector].
+The image has been adapted from [@sakuma2014detector].
 ](gfx/102_chapter_2/CMS_detector.pdf){
 #fig:CMS_detector width=90%}